Radiation Area Posting (10 CFR 20) Skip to main content

 Some facilities add supplementary information to the label: the license number, emergency contact number, and the dose rate at 30 cm and 1 meter.
 This information is helpful for emergency responders and for anyone who encounters the container unexpectedly.
 For gauges mounted on process equipment, a sturdy metal tag attached to the gauge with wire or chain is more durable than an adhesive label.

-Implementing an Effective Posting Program
+Implementing a Posting Review Program

 Tip: